MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/retail-sdk-samples.md

 7. On the Action Pane, select **Save** to save your changes.
 8. Go to **Retail and Commerce \> Channel setup \> POS setup \> POS \> Receipt formats**.
-9. Select existing or create new Receipt format and then click the **Designer** on the Action Pane.
+9. Select an existing or create a new receipt format and then select **Designer** on the Action Pane.
 10. If you're prompted to confirm that you want to open the application, select **Open**, and then follow the installation instructions.
 11. After the designer is installed, you're asked for Azure Active Directory (Azure AD) credentials.
 Enter the information to start the designer.
 12. In the designer, drag and drop the Custom field from the left pane to the receipt designer.